run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 This fairness equivalence will also be maintained amongst __running__ Jobs.
 The scheduler will preempt training sessions to maintain this equivalence

 ### Over-Quota Priority
 When Over-Quota Priority feature is enabled, Run:ai scheduler allocates GPUs within-quota and over-quota using different weights.
 Within quota, GPUs are allocated based on assigned GPUs.
-Remaining over-quota GPUs are allocated based on relative portion of GPU Over Quota Priority for each Project.
+The remaining over-quota GPUs are allocated based on their relative portion of GPU Over Quota Priority for each Project.
 GPUs Over-Quota Priority values are translated into numeric values as follows: None-0, Low-1, Medium-2, High-3.

-Let's examine previous example with Over-Quota Weights:
+Let's examine the previous example with Over-Quota Weights:

 * Project A has been allocated with a quota of 3 GPUs and GPU over quota weight is set to Low.
 * Project B has been allocated with a quota of 1 GPU and GPU over quota weight is set to High.

-Then, Project A is allocated with 3 GPUs and project B is allocated with 1 GPU. if both Projects go over quota, Project A will receive additional 25% (=1/(1+3)) of the idle GPUs and Project B will receive additional 75% (=3/(1+3)) of the idle GPUs.
+Then, Project A is allocated with 3 GPUs and project B is allocated with 1 GPU. if both Projects go over quota, Project A will receive an additional 25% (=1/(1+3)) of the idle GPUs and Project B will receive an additional 75% (=3/(1+3)) of the idle GPUs.

-With the addition of node-pools, the principles of Over-Quota and Over-Quata priority are kept unchanged, however, the amount of resources that are allocated with Over-Quota and Over-Quota Priority are calculated against node-pool resources instead of the whole Project resources.
+With the addition of node pools, the principles of Over-Quota and Over-Quota priority remain unchanged.
+However, the number of resources that are allocated with Over-Quota and Over-Quota Priority is calculated against node pool resources instead of the whole Project resources.

 * Note: Over-Quota On/Off and Over-Quota Priority settings remain at the Project and Department level.